-The Mount Zion Baptist Church is located at 19th Avenue and East Madison Street.
+Mount Zion Baptist Church is located in Seattle at 19th Avenue and East Madison Street.
 It was established in 1890 when members -- some from First Baptist Church -- began meeting in homes.
 The First Baptist Church gave material and spiritual aid to the new church and donated the use of a store at 14th Avenue and East Madison Street for church services.
 In 1920, a new brick church building was completed on the current site.
 As of 2000, Mount Zion Baptist Church had the largest Black congregation in the state of Washington.
 In 2018, the Seattle City Council approved an ordinance formally dedicating Mount Zion Baptist Church as a historic city landmark.

 - Jesus Christ;